 Reporting from the crash site

 Journalists at the Bhoja Air Boeing 737-200 crash site near Islamabad described serious difficulties in reporting after the accident that killed 127 people.
-They cited poor access, darkness due to downed power lines, heavy rain and unreliable cell signals.
-TV crews also struggled to position DSNG equipment on uneven terrain, while few print reporters reached the scene.
+They cited poor access, darkness caused by downed power lines, heavy rain, and unreliable cell service.
+TV crews also struggled to position DSNG equipment on uneven terrain, while a few print reporters reached the scene.

 ISLAMABAD: Journalists at the Bhoja Air Boeing 737-200 crash site on Islamabad's outskirts spoke of multiple problems in reporting on what was the second big aviation tragedy in the metropolis.